HardToFindAUniqueUserName/Web-App-DevOps-Project/README_SOLUTION.md

 | password | db-server-password |

 ### Integrating Azure Key Vault with AKS
 To integrate Key Vault with AKS, we must enable managed identity for the cluster.
-Then we must assigne the appropriate RBAC role to the identity.
+Then we must assign the appropriate RBAC role to the identity.

 #### [Enabling Managed Identity for AKS:](https://learn.microsoft.com/en-us/azure/aks/use-managed-identity)
 Enable a managed identity for an existing AKS cluster: